MSchmidt951/A-Star-Visualiser/README.md

 ### Settings

-The A-star class contains the following program settings: gridSize, blockSize, defaultIntensity, distWeight
+The A-star class contains the following program settings: gridSize, blockSize, defaultIntensity, distWeight.

 - gridSize
   - Sets numbers of blocks in the x and y axis, respectivley